 Potential for broadacre cropping in the NT

-- Northern Territory Department of Primary Industry and Resources (NTDPIR)
+- Northern Territory Department of Industry, Tourism and Trade (NT DITT)

 - University of Southern Queensland (USQ)

 - Commonwealth Scientific and Industrial Research Organisation (CSIRO)

 - Northern Territory Farmers Association Incorporate (NT Farmers)

 - Northern Territory Department of Environment and Natural Resources (NTDENR)

 - Queensland Department of Agriculture and Fisheries (DAF)

 - Branir Pty Ltd and the Trustee for Booloomani Unit Trust T/A Tipperary Group of Stations